b0bfranklin/chatgpt-github-dockerbuild/README.md

 GITHUB_CLIENT_SECRET=your_github_client_secret
 ENABLE_SSL=false
 EMAIL_ADDRESS=your-email@example.com
-REDIS_PASSWORD=your-secure-redis-password
 ```

 - Replace `your-server-domain.com` with your actual domain
 - Replace `your_github_client_id` and `your_github_client_secret` with your GitHub OAuth credentials
 - Set `ENABLE_SSL` to `true` if you want to enable HTTPS with Let's Encrypt
 - Provide your email address for Let's Encrypt notifications
-- Set a secure password for Redis

 ### Running the Server